Dood3/walkthrough-s-/cybercrafted.md

 ***ANSWERS 1 & 2:***

-To get these answers, only a thorough portscan is of essence.
+To get these answers, only a thorough portscan is of the essence.

 --------------------------------------------------------------------------------------------